Japan National Health Insurance Calculator

 How Blue Return Deductions Lower Both Your Tax and Health Insurance Premiums

-Here’s exactly how to activate it.
+Here’s exactly how to activate it—and when it actually takes effect.

 This deduction system is defined by Japan’s National Tax Agency.

 The brilliance of the Blue Return is that it reduces your “taxable income” by 650,000 yen, which fundamentally lowers the baseline for your Health insurance premiums, as well as your income and residence taxes.
+This means your Year 2 NHI premiums—calculated on your first-year freelance income—will be significantly lower.
+But this timeline also reveals the trap: it takes a full year of proper freelance filing before you see the benefit.
+Year 1 is already written.

 While double-entry bookkeeping may seem complex, cloud accounting software like “freee” or “Money Forward” can automate the process via API links with your bank and credit cards—a concept familiar to any engineer.